Netflix/metaflow-docs/docs/metaflow/client.md

 Metaflow provides a client API that is used to inspect results of past runs.
 It is particularly well suited to being used in notebooks.
-If you want to run flows in notebooks or in other apps, see [Executing Flows](executing-flows).
+If you want to run flows in notebooks or in other apps, see [Managing Flows](/metaflow/managing-flows/introduction).

 This document provides an overview of the client API.
 See the complete API in [the Client API reference page](/api/client).